carboneio/carbone/README.md

 ## Issues

+🥇 If you need **professional support**, please consider using the Cloud or On-Premise [Enterprise Edition](https://carbone.io/pricing.html) or chat with us on [Carbone.io](https://carbone.io).

-If you're facing any issues, search a similar issue to ensure it doesn't already exist on [Github](https://github.com/carboneio/carbone/issues).
+If you're facing any issues with this Community Edition, search a similar issue to ensure it doesn't already exist on [Github](https://github.com/carboneio/carbone/issues).
 Otherwhise, [create an issue to help us](https://github.com/carboneio/carbone/issues/new/choose).

 ## Roadmap

 The roadmap is pinned on the github issues list.

 ## Performance

+⚡️ Secret news of 14th Februrary 2023: we are building our own PDF converter, x200 faster than LibreOffice!
+Stay tuned.

 Report generation speed (without network latency), using a basic one-page DOCX template: